 Right now, I am writing on my phone lying on the couch.
 My hair looks like a mix between Loras Tyrell and Ross Poldark.
 I am mainlining caffeine.
 My children are lovingly screaming at each other like we’re at Lucifer’s Day Care for Misbehaving Children.
 I am season 7 Don Draper, no fucks left, and surviving by the grace of whoever is up there.
+Self care is literally the last thing on the agenda.

 As I repeat the Mom mantra- this is just a season, this is just a season- I remind myself: This is okay.